ualex73/dsmr-reader-docker/README.md

 You should first add the user you run Docker with on your host file system to the dialout group: sudo usermod -aG dialout $(whoami)

-After starting the containers with docker-compose, the dashboard is reachable at HTTP:
+After starting the containers with docker-compose, the dashboard is reachable at:
 http://\<hostname>:8888

 After starting the containers, don't forget to modify the default DSMR version (default is DSMR v4):